testdriverai/demo-pubnub/README.md

 ![image](https://github.com/dashcamio/demo-pubnub/assets/318295/646f6e00-50d8-4770-8692-0c069d93df01)

 If your PubNub app has a web frontend, you'll want to get [the Dashcam Chrome Extension](https://chrome.google.com/webstore/detail/dashcam/dkcoeknmlfnfimigfagbcjgpokhdcbbp).
-This will allow you capture console logs and network requests from your application front-end.
+This will allow you to capture console logs and network requests from your application front-end.

 With the desktop app open, you'll know the Chrome Extension is working if you see the "Connected" state indicator.